psu13/mutable-hakyll/posts/distinguished-peters.md

 *Note*: This is a post from the old [tleaves site](https://tleaves.com/wordpress-archive/post0619/) written by both me and my old buddy Pete (*peterb*).
+I have copied the post here to clean up the formatting a bit.
 I made one other small change to address reader complaints.
 People complained at the time that the order of *psu* and *peterb* changed around apparently at random.
 So in this version I made it consistent except for the very last one, which only works in that order.

 Recently we have become aware that some readers of the blog have difficulty telling the two Petes, *psu* and *peterb*, apart.
 Here’s a handy reference guide for when you have